HasanAliKaraca/HealthCheckerCore/Readme.md

 - Async controllers and methods
 - Clean and simple ui
 - Pager used in data listing
+- Ef Code first approach used for creating db

 # Tech
 - Dotnetcore 2.2!